 Robotic and minimally invasive laparoscopic hysterectomy is the preferred choice of gynecological surgery.
 When you have uterine fibroids, pelvic pain, heavy bleeding, or another chronic condition that leaves you in need of a permanent treatment, a hysterectomy might be required.
-With the team at OB/GYN Care Orlando in Winter Park, Florida, you’re in caring hands.
-The office prides itself in using the most modern, minimally invasive surgical techniques available to ensure a successful surgery and the quickest recovery possible.
+With the team at OB/GYN Care Orlando in Oviedo, Florida, you’re in caring hands.
+The office which serves the Orlando, Winter Park, Oviedo, Maitland, Altamonte and Winter Springs area prides itself in using the most modern, minimally invasive surgical techniques available including advanced robotic surgery to ensure a successful surgery and the quickest recovery possible.

 Modern hysterectomy surgeries can often be performed with advanced robotic- laparoscopic surgery as well as other minimally invasive surgical procedures to remove the uterus.
-During your surgery, Dr. K will make several small incisions in your abdomen — one for the camera and others for the instruments, The uterus can then be removed through the small incisions, or through the vagina or sometimes a larger abdominal incision depending on your anatomy and size of the uterus.
+During your surgery, Dr. K will make several small incisions in your abdomen — one for the camera and others for the instruments or robotic DaVinci system.
+The uterus can then be removed through the small incisions, or through the vagina or sometimes a larger abdominal incision depending on your anatomy and size of the uterus.
 Some women may require more traditional surgery, in which Dr. K will make a larger incision in your lower abdomen to remove your uterus and reproductive organs.
+Most cases however can be easily and safely performed with the DaVinci Robotic platform that provides small incisions and quicker recovery while providing precise 3D imaging and controls for the surgeon to enhance the surgical technique.

 In some cases, you may also need to have your ovaries and fallopian tubes removed, although you’ll likely know before going into surgery if this applies to you.
 If you do have both of your ovaries removed, you will go into menopause, since your estrogen levels will fall right after your surgery.